langdoc/UD_Komi-Zyrian/README.md

     - Not all Russian is marked with full Russian morphological tags, i.e. gender is probably often missing
 - kpv-ud-ikpd.conllu still misses some basic annotations here and there
 - Things marked in misc column with Note=Check tag need to be checked specifically
+- Note=CheckAll means that everything in that sentence has to be checked, but there are only few of those now!

 Edits or comments are more than welcome!